hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 -------------------- | ------------
 `:organization_name` | The name of the organization to create the workspace in.
 The organization must already exist in the system, and the user must have permissions to create new workspaces.

--> **Note:** Workspace creation is restricted to members of the owners team, the owners [team API token](../users-teams-organizations/api-tokens.html#team-api-tokens), and the [organization API token](../users-teams-organizations/api-tokens.html#organization-api-tokens).
+-> **Note:** Workspace creation is restricted to the owners team, teams with the "Manage Workspaces" permission, and the [organization API token](../users-teams-organizations/api-tokens.html#organization-api-tokens).

 ### Request Body